The new graphic interface allows users to "paint" a query by clicking tissues and then using a slider to set a level.

 I updated the tool by simplifying the messaging and adding a graphic user interface for selecting tissues.
-Instead of a table of input boxes, users enter their search query by assigning hot or cold colors to a graphic representation of the tissues they are interested in.
+Users can now enter their search query by assigning hot or cold colors to a graphic representation of the tissues they are interested in.
 Effectively, users “paint” an electronic fluorescent pictograph as a search query, and the tool then searches for genes that match it.